SylphAI-Inc/AdalFlow/docs/source/tutorials/evaluation.rst

 The simplest metric would be :class:`AnswerMatchAcc <eval.answer_match_acc>`: This calculates the exact match accuracy or fuzzy match accuracy of the generated answers by comparing them to the ground truth answers.

-There are more advanced traditional metrics such as BLEU[8]_ and ROUGE[9]_ may fail to capture the semantic similarity between the reference text and the generated text.
+There are more advanced traditional metrics such as BLEU[8]_, ROUGE[9]_, and METEOR[12]_ may fail to capture the semantic similarity between the reference text and the generated text, resulting low correlation with human judgement.
 You can use `TorchMetrics` [10]_ to compute these two metrics.

 For instance